FirstHR

 What does a banker do?

 A banker serves customers at a bank or credit union, opening and servicing accounts, processing transactions, recommending products, and building relationships, though the exact work depends on the role.
 A retail or relationship banker opens accounts and handles service and referrals.
 A personal banker focuses on cross-selling and growing a book of relationships.
 A bank teller processes routine transactions at the window.
-A loan officer originates and processes loans.
+A private banker manages a named book of high-value client relationships.
 A commercial banker manages business relationships and credit.
 Across all of them, the common thread is serving customers, handling money or financial products accurately, and following banking compliance rules like BSA/AML and privacy requirements.
 Because banker is an umbrella term, a strong job description names the specific role you are hiring for and the duties that go with it.
 This is general information, not legal advice.

 Is a banker exempt or non-exempt under the FLSA?

 Most front-line banking roles are non-exempt and owed overtime, though it depends on duties.
 Bank tellers are clearly non-exempt, since the work is routine transaction processing with no discretion on matters of significance, and the role is almost always hourly.
 Personal bankers and most retail bankers are usually non-exempt because their primary duty is serving customers and selling or cross-selling products, which the rules exclude from the administrative exemption.
-Loan officers are predominantly non-exempt under Department of Labor guidance, because their primary duty is making sales.
+A private banker can be exempt when the primary duty is genuinely analyzing a client's finances and advising, but not when the role is measured mainly on selling products.
 Senior commercial bankers who exercise real discretion on matters of significance and are salaried at least $684 a week are more often exempt.
 The title never decides it, so classify by actual duties and default to non-exempt when classification is unclear.
 This is general information, not legal advice.

 How much does a banker make?

 Banker pay varies widely by role.
 Using federal data from May 2024, bank tellers had a median annual wage of $39,340, and loan officers had a median of $74,180, while securities, commodities, and financial services sales agents, the closest occupation for personal and investment bankers, had a median of $78,140.
 Personal bankers in practice often earn a base in the range of roughly $40,000 to $55,000 plus incentives, lower than the blended sales-agent figure.
 Commercial and investment bankers earn substantially more, well above these medians, but those are senior or enterprise roles.
-For a community bank or credit union, a teller is the entry-level hourly hire and a personal banker or loan officer is a mid-range role.
+For a community bank or credit union, a teller is the entry-level hourly hire, a personal banker is the mid-range role, and a private or commercial banker sits above both.
 Set your range using current data for the specific role, your market, and any commission, and post a range where your state requires one.
 This is general information, not legal advice.

 What is the difference between a banker, a teller, and a personal banker?